Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/02-super_sampling_rate_fir/SingleKernel/README.md

 - `aieviz`
   - Runs `vitis_analyzer` on the output summary

 Have a look at the source code (kernel and graph) to familiarize yourself with the C++ instanciation of kernels.
-In `graph.cpp` the PL AI Engine connections are declared using 64-bit interfaces running at 500 MHz, allowing for maximum bandwidth on the AI Engine array AXI-Stream network.
+In `graph.cpp`, the PL AI Engine connections are declared using 64-bit interfaces running at 500 MHz, allowing for maximum bandwidth on the AI Engine array AXI-Stream network.

 To have the simulation running, input data must be generated.
 There are 2 possibilities:

-1. Just type `make data`
+1. Just type `make data`.
 2. Change directory to `data` and type `GenerateStreamsGUI`.
 The following parameters should be set for this example:

 ![missing image](../Images/GenerateSingleStream.jpg)

 Click on **Generate** then on **Exit**.
 The generated file `PhaseIn_0.txt` should contain mainly 0's, with a few 1's and 10's.

 Type `make all` and wait for `vitis_analyzer` GUI to display.
-The Vitis analyzer is able to show the graph, how it has been implemented in the device, and the complete timeline of the simulation.
+The AMD Vitis&trade; analyzer is able to show the graph, how it has been implemented in the device, and the complete timeline of the simulation.
 In this specific case the graph is very simple (a single kernel) and the implementation is on a single AI Engine.

 Click **Graph** to visualize the graph of the application: